Women, Gender and Sexuality in the History of Science, Technology and Medicine

 Leah Malamut is a PhD candidate in the Program for the History of Science, Technology, and Medicine at the University of Minnesota-Twin Cities.
 She is broadly interested in the intersections between women, gender, and non-human nature in the modern history of the life sciences.
 Her dissertation investigates humans and bees as co-creators of natural knowledge, a process that is reciprocally influenced by human concepts of gender and bee sex differences.
 She holds an MA from the University of Minnesota and a BA from the University of Chicago.

 Beans Velocci is a historian of sex, science, and classification.
-They are a Lecturer (Assistant Professor effective July 2022) in the Department of History and Sociology of Science and Program in Gender, Sexuality, and Women’s Studies at the University of Pennsylvania.
+They are an Assistant Professor in the Department of History and Sociology of Science and Program in Gender, Sexuality, and Women’s Studies at the University of Pennsylvania.
 Their work uses queer, trans, and feminist methods to interrogate how classification systems become regarded as biological truths.
 Their first book project, tentatively titled Binary Logic, is a prehistory of cisness that looks at how sex emerged as a privileged way of sorting bodies not despite but because of its incoherence.
 Their work has been published in Transgender Studies Quarterly, Washington Post, and Avidly, and is

 forthcoming in Historical Studies in the Natural Sciences and an edited collection called Feminism Against Cisness.
 Beans holds a PhD, MA, and MPhil from Yale University, an MA from the University of Utah, and an AB from Smith College.